5GEVE/datashipper-turin/README.md

 ipAddress=10.50.7.24
 username=root
 password=password
+captureInterface=ens4
 ```
 *Note:* The `SITE_ID` is the site you want to associate the data shipper to.
 You can get sites' IDs by issuing a GET request to the IWF Repository on `/sites` path.

+*Note:* `captureInterface` is the network interface to capture traffic from.
+It should received mirrored traffic from the site's user data plane.

 ## Collectors